 There were 112 cases concluded at the SDT in 2019/20, with 129 individuals named on these cases.
-The 112 cases include those resolved by way of an agreed outcome (for more information, turn to: diversity profile: agreed outcomes on page 36).
+The 112 cases include those resolved by way of an agreed outcome.
 This section concerns the 129 individuals and the sanctions the SDT made as a result of these cases.